Video-Nomad/gs-curvetools-docs/docs/source/layers-customization.rst

   :align: right
   :width: 200px

-**Layers Customization Window** holds all the controls for the color and name management of the Layers.
+**Layers Customization Window** holds all the controls for the color and name management of the layers.

-**Gradient** section is used to generate a linear gradient from the two colors selected and the amount of rows to generate the gradient to.
+**Gradient** section is used to generate a linear gradient from the two selected colors and the number of rows in the gradient.

 **Randomize** section will randomize the colors in every layer based on saturation minimum and maximum values.
-Value is fixed to a range of 0.3-0.7
+The value is fixed to a range of 0.3-0.7.

+**Collection Switcher** will appear if multiple collections are available.
+It will allow users to switch between the collections and edit them individually.

-**0-79 Layer Color Pickers and Name Fields** allow to set any custom color and name to every layer separately by clicking on the color picker or typing in the field, randomizing this single layer color (Rand) or resetting the color and name of the layer by clicking on Reset button.
+**0-79 Layer Color Pickers and Name Fields** allow users to set any custom color and name for every layer separately by clicking on the color picker or typing in the field, randomizing this single layer color (Rand) or resetting the color and name of the layer by clicking on the Reset button.

 **Reset All** button will reset all the layers to the default value.